aeecleclair/Hyperion/README.md

 ### The `.env` file

-The `.env` contains environment variables which need to be accessed by the OS or by other services, such as the database.
+The `.env` contains environment variables which can to be accessed by the OS or by other services, such as the database.

 #### With SQLite